 QCheckBox on Windows, Mac & Ubuntu Linux.

-False representing checked or unchecked respectively.
+False, which correspond to the checked or unchecked states, respectively.
 However, with

 ||Item is unchecked|